DCPL/shadercontrol/README.txt

 Q:  Certain buttons freeze the program for a few seconds
 A:  This is intentional, the shaders can't be updated quickly this is to prevent it from crashing.

-Q:  Not every effect is avalible in the control.
+Q:  Not every effect is available in the control.
 A:  I am working on adding them as I go, this is very beta as of now only popular options are here.

 Copyright DCPL - 2017